MicrosoftDocs/powerapps-docs/powerapps-docs/teams/relationships-table.md

 ---
-title: Table relationships | Microsoft Docs
+title: Table relationships in Project Oakdale | Microsoft Docs
-description: Explains how to create and use table relationships.
+description: Explains how to create and use table relationships in in Project Oakdale.
 author: NHelgren
 ms.service: powerapps
 ms.topic: conceptual